gofmans/InteractiveIntelegantSystems/README.md

 and exams to individual students and students in informing them about areas they may need to strengthen.

-This Project includes a full implementation of the EduRank algorithm proposed by Avi Segal, Ziv Katzir, Ya’akov (Kobi) Gal, Guy Shani and Bracha Shapira.
+This Project includes a full implementation of the EduRank algorithm proposed by Avi Segal, Ziv Katzir, Ya’akov (Kobi) Gal, Guy Shani and Bracha Shapira and an personal improvment attempt.

+The proposed algorithm is trained and tested on the Algebra 2005-2006 dataset from the KDD Cup 2010 - Educational Data Mining Challenge:

+Stamper, J., Niculescu-Mizil, A., Ritter, S., Gordon, G.J., & Koedinger, K.R.
+(2010).
+Algebra 2005-2006.
+Development data set from KDD Cup 2010 Educational Data Mining Challenge.
+Find it on: http://pslcdatashop.web.cmu.edu/KDDCup/downloads.jsp